TheCBKM/Read_IT/README.md

 # Book Mark Desktop App

 ### This is an Desktop electron app where :-
-- We can add our website
+- We can add our website to book a mark
-- Can read the added website
+- Can read the added website later
-- Mark as done
+- Mark as done and remove
-- With various shortcuts
+- With various short-cuts
 - And real-time screenshot of the website
 - Search the Title with keyword